DiscoverWhy I‘ll Never Make It

 Description

 The actor’s journey is one of occasional highs and frequent lows.
 It is a path riddled with self-doubt and frustration as we question our career choices, wondering if we’ll ever really ”make it.”
-But even still, those few moments of glory onstage or onscreen can sustain us through ALL the setbacks and challenges.
-On this award-winning podcast, New York actor Patrick Oliver Jones invites fellow creatives to share stories of failure and persistence in the performing arts.
-It’s a behind-the-scenes look at the creative life rarely seen in the glitz and glam of this industry and reminds us we’re not alone in this long and winding journey.
+But it is those few moments of glory on stage or screen that can sustain us through all the setbacks and challenges.
+On this award-winning podcast, New York actor Patrick Oliver Jones invites fellow creatives to share three stories that offer a behind-the-scenes look at the creative life rarely seen in the glitz and glam of this industry.
+These conversations remind us we’re not alone in this often bumpy and winding journey of the performing arts.

 Reverse